Bi-Lagrangian structures and Teichm\"uller theory: Introduction

-In this paper we are interested in the natural analog of bi-Lagrangian structures in the complex (holomorphic) setting, which is essentially absent from the existing literature.
-Hence, we review complex symplectic structures and complex Lagrangian foliations, introduce complex Bott connections and complex bi-Lagrangian connections, etc., and study their basic properties.
-It is noteworthy that the algebra of bicomplex numbers naturally appears when one introduces para-complex structures in the complex setting.
-This is the algebra over the real numbers generated by three ``units'' $i$, $j$, $f$, such that $i^2 = j^2 = -f^2 = -1$ and $ij = ji = f$.
-The fact that any two of the three units are sufficient to generate this algebra enables several equivalent characterizations of complex bi-Lagrangian structures, encapsulated by a \emph{bicomplex Kähler} structure.
+In this paper we are interested in the analog of bi-Lagrangian structures in the complex setting, which is essentially absent from the existing literature.
+Hence, we review complex symplectic structures and complex Lagrangian foliations, introduce complex Bott connections and complex bi-Lagrangian connections, \etc{} The algebra of bicomplex numbers naturally appears when one introduces para-complex structures in the complex setting.
+This is the algebra over the reals generated by three units $i$, $j$, $f$, such that $i^2 = j^2 = -f^2 = -1$ and $ij = ji = f$.
+The fact that any two of the three units are sufficient to generate this algebra enables several characterizations of complex bi-Lagrangian structures, encapsulated by a \emph{bicomplex Kähler} structure.